 David Eastman is a General Partner at Prospector Equity Capital, L.P.
 He has been a Managing Director at Hunter Capital Group, the Fund's management company, since 1998.
-Previously, Mr. Eastman focused on private equity investments in Europe, most recently as a partner of Prague-based Tyn Group, where he worked on acquisitions in international franchising and telecommunications.
+In 2010, Mr. Eastman helped found Ad-Vantage Networks, Inc., a provider of unique online advertising technology.
+He served as the COO of Ad-Vantage from 2010-2012, and its CFO through 2013, managing the company’s merger with a public company in 2012 creating MediaShift, Inc. Previously, Mr. Eastman focused on private equity investments in Europe, most recently as a partner of Prague-based Tyn Group, where he worked on acquisitions in international franchising and telecommunications.
 Mr. Eastman has also worked as a private equity investor in Asia with Unifund International and as an investment banker with Banque Paribas and Drexel Burnham Lambert in the United States.
 Mr. Eastman received his M.B.A. in Finance from the University of California at Los Angeles and his B.A. in Economics from Harvard University.

 Jim Tozer is an active venture investor and the President of Vectra Management Group, a real estate investment firm focused on Utah and Manhattan.
 He has formerly served as President of Prudential-Bache Securities, a Senior Vice President of Citibank and as a Senior Executive Vice President of Shearson Hayden Stone and, subsequently, of Marine Midland Bank.
 He was a founding investor and director of LendingTree.
 He holds a BA from Trinity College (where he is currently a trustee), and an MBA from Harvard Business School.